runicscribe/worldbuilding-docs/dae-machina/culture/peoples/dragons.md

 ## Reproduction and Development

-Require specific nutirents (most comonnly found in members of the Cercis or Concha families) to be fertile.
+Dragons require specific nutirents (most comonnly found in members of the Cercis or Concha families) to be fertile.
-(Exact nutrients requireed are different between male and female dragons - serpentfish or certain aquatic mammals are also sufficent for males)
+The exact nutrients required are different between male and female dragons - serpentfish and certain aquatic mammals are also sufficent for males.

 If these conditions are met, a female dragon will begin to ovulate (although never more that once in one year).